KacysGit/KacysGit/README.md

 Welcome to my GitHub!
 My name is Kacy.
-I am interested in leadership and teamwork positions and my goal is to become a product manager.
+I am interested in leadership and teamwork positions and my goal is to become a software engineer and then a product manager.
-I am currently studying computer science at Texas State University and graduate in December, 2023.
+I graduated in December, 2023 with a bachelor's of science in Computer Science from Texas State University.